-The simulation engine itself can be an interactive program, that reads the netlist, and then you provide commands to the program on what you want to do and display the simulation results (ngspice).
+The simulation engine itself can be an interactive program, that reads the netlist, and then you give commands to do and display many things (ngspice).
 Or, the engine could be integrated with the schematic capture, so you draw the circuit, choose the simulation profile, and perform the simulation (HSPICE).
 It is important that you know both techniques.